benhamner/hillary-clinton-emails/README.md

 # Running the download and extraction code

-Running `make all` in the root directory will download the data and create emails.csv as well as database.sqlite, assuming you have all the requirements installed.
+Running `make all` in the root directory will download the data (~162mb total) and create emails.csv as well as database.sqlite, assuming you have all the requirements installed.

 # Requirements